MicrosoftDocs/fabric-docs/docs/governance/onelake-catalog.md

 >Generally, the **Workspaces** section only displays workspaces you have access to.
 However, workspaces you don't have access to might be listed if the workspace contains items that you do have access to (through explicitly granted permissions, for example).
 If you select such a workspace, only the items you have access to will be displayed in the items list.

 ## View item details

-Overview
+* Overview
-Location
+  * Location
-Last refresh
+  * Last updated
+  * Owner
+  * Sensitivity label

-Lineage [What is the difference between lineage tab and workspace lineage view.]
+* Lineage [What is the difference between lineage tab and workspace lineage view.]
 Do all items have the lineage tab?
 What does it mean when the lineage tab is greyed out?

-Monitor
+* Monitor (Displays the items monitoring hub data, if applicable.
+This tab appears if the item appears in the monitoring hub.
+Its monitoring hub entries are dispalyed., it will have if it activity from the mon)

-s you item metadata, cross-workspace lineage, and monitoring (if applicable).
+tem metadata, cross-workspace lineage, and monitoring (if applicable).
 The view also enables ad-hoc item exploration.
-For example..
+For example.

-Action bar
+* Action bar provides functionality that takes you out of the OneLake catalog context.

 ## Considerations and limitations